 - Answer: This schedule is new to everyone.
 Don’t expect everything to fall into place and be perfect right away.
 It’s going to take some time (especially for little ones).
 Don’t get discouraged!
 Lower your expectations, spend more time with the people struggling, and/or schedule some time for you (and everyone else in the house) to be free and BE CONSISTENT!
 Don’t give up and don’t give in (I’m convinced they sense weakness…)!

 - Issue: The house is falling apart.

 - Question: Are you getting the time you need to put your home back together?

 - Answer: You’re house didn’t get the way it is in one day, and it’s not gonna get better in one day either.
 This is a process, and slow and steady will win this race.
 Some days you’ll get more steps… other days, you may need to take a “time out”.
 You’re turning your house into a home one step at a time, so just keep moving forward!
 You can do this!
 If you need more time to get your home in order, then figure out what you’ll need to take out of your current schedule to make more time to turn your house into a home.

 - Issue: “I created a schedule… NOW WHAT?!”

 - Answer: It’s time to DECLUTTER!

 CONGRATULATIONS!
-You’ve completed the 6 steps of Part 1: Time Management in the series, Turn Your House Into a Home!
+You’ve completed all the steps in PART 1: SCHEDULE!
 That’s somethin’ to celebrate!
 Get your nails done, take your spouse out to eat, have your favorite beverage in front of the fireplace alone or out on the patio (depending on the weather).
-Do something to celebrate this win, and then… keep moving forward!
+Do something to celebrate this win, and then… keep moving forward to DECLUTTER your home!